thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 #### Second Unary Search Operator for the JSSP {#sec:jsspUnaryOperator2}

-We define the `nswap` operator for the JSSP as follows and implement it in [@lst:JSSPUnaryOperatorNSwap]:
+We define the `nswap`&nbsp;operator for the JSSP as follows and implement it in [@lst:JSSPUnaryOperatorNSwap]:

 \repo.listing{lst:JSSPUnaryOperatorNSwap}{An excerpt of the `nswap` operator for the JSSP, an implementation of the unary search operation interface [@lst:IUnarySearchOperator]. `nswap` can swap an arbitrary number of jobs in our encoding, while favoring small search steps.}{java}{src/main/java/aitoa/examples/jssp/JSSPUnaryOperatorNSwap.java}{}{relevant}